Workplace tips from a seasoned workers’ comp attorney (otherwise known as me!)

 Most jobs involve some level of stress, some more than others.
 But, take affirmative steps to reduce the stress caused by your job.
 It is well documented that too much stress is bad for you.
 Whether it is by taking period breaks, delegating responsibility or working on relaxation techniques, address excessive stress caused by your job.

-After witnessing thousands of work injuries over the years in my representation of injured workers, the above tips summarize a lot of what I have seen.
+After witnessing thousands of work injuries over the years in my representation of injured workers, the above workplace tips summarize a lot of what I have seen.
 Of course, some injuries are unpreventable.
 But the goal of everyone, even a workers’ compensation lawyer like myself, is a reduction in workplace injuries.
-Stay safe out there!
+Stay safe out there — follow these workplace tips!
 If you are injured on the job, feel free to contact us for a free consultation.